alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Andre-Piza/121-meetings.md

 #### Who did you help this week?

-EK with the People in Data Event
+* EK with the People in Data Event
+  * EK - Thanks for your help as a discussion group facilitator!

 #### Who helped you this week?

-AAA with introduction to Goat Herding.
+* AAA with introduction to Goat Herding.

 #### What did you achieve?

-* Replace this text with a bullet point list of what you achieved this week.
-* got to a good number of responses for the A&H RSE event in July.
+* Got to a good number of responses for the A&H RSE event in July.
 Not many people will be in-person, but all that responded so far signed up to contribute.

 #### What did you struggle with?